 The court system in France at the time is just as screwed up as courts systems here in the US today.
 Anyone remember what happened at Stanford a few years back?
 A swimmer got off with a six month sentence but would only serve half of the sentence.
 Unbelievable!
 This doesn’t even take into account that judges are ruling in favor of fakakta anti-mask, anti-vaccine mandates, there’s a problem.
 And in this film, the courts are run by clergy and the crown.
 In fact, the totally biased Count Pierre d’Alençon is the one who makes the initial ruling.
 By the time he thinks he gets away with declaring Le Gris innocent, de Carrouges is already following an appeal in Paris.
 So much for Jacques Le Gris thinking he can get away with rape scott free!

-If filmmakers are going to go forward on making a film with rape as a plot device, please make the film through the women’s point of view rather than the men.
+If filmmakers are going to go forward on making a film about rape, please make the film through the women’s point of view rather than the men.

 DIRECTOR: Ridley Scott

 SCREENWRITERS: Nicole Holofcener & Ben Affleck & Matt Damon